EvictionLab/eviction-lab-website/content/updates/research/to-reform-exclusionary-zoning-we-first-need-to-document-it-now-we-have-a-tool-for-that/index.md

 Access to clear and accurate zoning and land use data can assist these efforts.
 It can provide reform-minded citizens and advocates the information necessary to target their efforts by identifying municipalities that are employing particularly exclusionary policies.
 This is an important step along the way to ensuring that our housing policies promote housing affordability and opportunity for all.

 Researchers also need timely, detailed, and accurate information to document not only which zoning policies cause higher housing prices or lock in segregation, but also to assess the impact of burgeoning zoning reform efforts underway in <a href="https://www.nytimes.com/2021/08/26/business/california-duplex-senate-bill-9.html?referringSource=articleShare" target="_blank" rel="noreferrer noopener">California</a> and <a href="https://www.planetizen.com/features/117584-four-low-hanging-fruit-zoning-reforms" target="_blank" rel="noreferrer noopener">elsewhere</a>.
-We believe that our data and code can promote this goal and complement <a href="https://www.zoningatlas.org/" target="_blank" rel="noreferrer noopener">similar exciting efforts</a>, helping researchers to access and establish longitudinal, nationwide zoning and land use data moving forward.
+We believe that our data and code can promote this goal and complement <a href="https://www.zoningatlas.org/" target="_blank" rel="noreferrer noopener">similar exciting efforts</a>, helping researchers to access and establish longitudinal, nationwide zoning and land use data moving forward.<sup>3</sup>

 <div class="footnotes">
 <ol>